-It’s hard to believe that I have run learnswfobject.com for nearly ten years.
+It’s hard to believe that I’ve run learnswfobject.com for nearly ten years.

 It’s easy to overlook now, but back when Flash was booming, before iOS and Android changed everything, SWFObject was a very important piece of web technology.
 According to BuiltWith.com, SWFObject’s usage peaked at about 3.5 million sites in late 2013.
 As of Dec 2018, there are still over 1.1 million sites using SWFObject.
 That’s a lot of sites.
 Accordingly, there were also a lot of web developers trying to learn how to use SWFObject.